RushabhM2/rushabhM2/README.md

 Please do reach out if you'd like to contribute to Feedbackr, or just have a tech friendly chat. ✌️

  ->>>>>>>>>>>>>>>  ***[LinkedIn](https://www.linkedin.com/in/rushabhm2/)***  <<<<<<<<<<<<<<<-

+If you want to play a simple game of blackjack - click [here](https://blackjack-11.herokuapp.com/)